 Avocados might be the most revered fruit—and yes, it is a fruit—to hit produce stands ever.
 Just imagine a world without avocado toast or guacamole.
 However, aside from satisfying our taste buds, the superfood is also an incredible source of endless hair benefits.
-Packed with a slew of vitamins, lipids, and antioxidants, avocados (more specifically, the oils in avocados) are the haircare game-changer you've been looking for.
+Packed with a slew of vitamins, lipids, and antioxidants, avocados (more specifically, the oils in avocados) are the haircare game-changer you've been looking for, one that can even including revive brittle hair.
 But don't just take our word for it.
 We tapped experts Paula Simpson, Gretchen Friese, and Dr. Michael Murray who gave us the 411 on this magic kitchen staple.

 Meet the Expert

 Keep scrolling to learn all there is to know about the powers of avocado oil for hair.

 - Main benefits: Soothes the scalp, repairs the hair shaft, and protects strands from UV and environmental pollutants.

 - Who should use it: In general, avocado oil is great for most hair types as it penetrates deep into the scalp and shaft (perfect for damaged hair).
 It's not recommended for anyone with an avocado allergy.

 - How often can you use it: It's safe to use up to two times a day, morning and night.